 Pregnancy is exciting and a time of anticipation.
 But it’s also a time of increased worry.
 It can feel that everyone has an opinion on what you should do, or shouldn’t do, and information can feel overwhelming and conflicting.

 We’re approaching it differently.
 First, we’re going to explain what goes on with your skin during pregnancy.
 Next we’ll explain the ingredients you should avoid.
-Finally, we’ll put this together into a simple to follow skincare routine for pregnancy.
+Finally, we’ll put this together into a simple-to-follow skincare routine for pregnancy.

 What happens to your skin when you are pregnant?